tieututinhoc/piracy/docs/README.md

 -   [DocuWiki-net](http://docuwiki.net/index.php?title=Main_Page) - DocuWiki.net serves as an index of documentary films on the Edonkey Network.
 -   [MVGroup](http://forums.mvgroup.org/) - A forum which shares documentaries via P2P.
 -   [whatwhat888 big list of documentary sites (streaming and download)](https://www.removeddit.com/r/Documentaries/comments/h9pu7/my_big_list_of_documentary_sites_streaming_and/) - An old post by /u/whatwhat888 that may still be useful.
+-   [Documentary Addict](https://documentaryaddict.com/) - A website which scrapes Youtube for documentaries.
 -   [iHaveNoTv](https://ihavenotv.com/) - Community managed documentary collection.

 ## Audiobooks